-My parents wanted me to go to Washington University in St. Louis, which was a Catholic university in the 1950s.
-If I had taken the advice of my parents, one of my history teachers might have been Kurt von Schuschnigg, the former Chancellor of Austria, who became a professor at Washington University after World War II.
+My parents wanted me to go to St. Louis University in St. Louis, which was a Catholic university in the 1950s.
+If I had taken the advice of my parents, one of my history teachers might have been Kurt von Schuschnigg, the former Chancellor of Austria, who became a professor at St. Louis University after World War II.
 I could have gotten a first-hand account of the how “Hitler took Austria” from the former Chancellor himself.

 Now his son, also named Kurt von Schuschnigg, has written a book entitled When Hitler Took Austria.
 You can read about Kurt, the son, in this news article.
 His father, the Chancellor, also wrote a book; it is entitled The Brutal Takeover.